Disclaimer: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon.com, at no extra cost to you – read more.

-If your boat is less than 16 feet you only need distress signals between sunset and sunrise.
-This can be one electric distress light or three combination day/night red flares.
-If your boat is longer than 16 feet, you are required to have one electric distress light and one orange distress flag – OR – one electric distress light and three hand-held or floating orange smoke signals – OR – three combination day/night red flares.
+For boats less than 16ft, you only need flares or distress signals between sunset and sunrise.
+This can be one distress light or three red flares.
+For boats longer than 16ft, you must always have flares or distress signals.
+This can be either one distress light and one distress flag, one distress light and three smoke signals, or three red flares.

 For boats 16′ in length or greater: